SSRN Author Page

 Director; Criminal Justice Institute

 Professor Thompson is an elected member of the American Law Institute and was appointed to the Board of Advisors for the Institute's sentencing reform project.
 In 2000, she served as Chair of the Criminal Justice Section of the Association of American Law Schools.
 She was named one of the top 25 Women of Vision for 2009 by Hispanic Business magazine.
+In 1996, she became the first Latina tenured law professor in the State of Texas.

 She is a graduate of Yale College and Yale Law School.
 While in law school, she served as an editor of the Yale Law Journal.
 After graduation from law school, she served as an Assistant District Attorney in the New York County District Attorney's Office where she practiced both trial and appellate criminal law from 1988-1990.
 A native of Laredo, Texas, she was named a "2014 Mustang Legend" by Laredo's J.W.
 Nixon High School, her alma mater.